Descriptive Reflection

 ReplyDelete

-I look forward to reading more from you this term.
+I look forward to learning more about you this term.

 Cheers,